ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/Authentication/HTTPS.rst

 .. note::

   Web servers can not use the same trick to identify whether or not the computer they are talking to really belongs to **you** - there are too many people to have a central authority verify them all and sign their public keys.
 This is why you have to log into servers with a username and password or some other form of identification.
-(Though high security systems will sometimes use public/private key pairs to authenticate users - typically you directly provide a public key to the server that it can later use to verify that you posses the correct private key and thus verify your identity.)
+(Though high-security systems will sometimes use public/private key pairs to authenticate users - typically you directly provide a public key to the server that it can later use to verify that you possess the correct private key and thus verify your identity.)